Best Password Manager 2020: 1Password vs LastPass vs Dashlane

 While Dashlane may not be the best for intuitive user interface and additional security features, it performs quite well when it comes to useful features.
 Let’s have a look.

-Form Autofill is one of the sturdiest features you can find in Dashlane.
+Form Autofill: It is one of the sturdiest features you can find in Dashlane.
 This feature is available in the free version also, offering the best experience.
 From your basic identity details to sensitive credit card information, Dashlane can take care of everything when auto-fill is enabled.

 Of course, Form Autofill works in sync with Digital Wallet and Identity Manager that Dashlane is offering.